shashbha14/X/README.md

 These models are evaluated based on precision, recall, F1 score, and accuracy for the task of classifying cybercrime descriptions.

-## Contributing

-We welcome contributions to this project.
-To contribute:

-1. Fork this repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add your feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a Pull Request.

 ## License